atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-package.md

     @cancel()
 ```

-This attaches and detaches itself from the dom when toggled, canceling magically detaches it from the DOM, and it uses the classes `overlay` and `from-top`.
+This attaches and detaches itself from the DOM when toggled, canceling magically detaches it from the DOM, and it uses the classes `overlay` and `from-top`.

 The new SelectListView no longer automatically detaches itself from the DOM when cancelled.
 It's up to you to implement whatever cancel behavior you want.
 Using the new APIs to mimic the semantics of the old class, it should look like this: